 One of the major tourist draws in the city is the Dubrovnik Summer Festival which is a 45-day long cultural event that includes live plays, games and live concerts.
 The festival sees thousands of people travel to the city every year to partake in some of the most fascinating events in the world.

-If you like our list of best hotels, hostels and B&Bs in Dubrovnik, then you should also check out our selection of recommended hotels in Athens or the best hotels in Rome.
+If you like our list of the best hotels, hostels and B&Bs in Dubrovnik, then you should also check out our selection of recommended hotels in Athens or the best hotels in Rome.